 That’s just to name a few.
 Once again, basically anything that can be quantified could be offered as a prop bet.
 The more high profile games (Stanley Cup Finals for example) will have more prop bets available at the betting sites.

 The classic example of a futures hockey bet would be which team will win the Stanley Cup this season.
 You can place this bet throughout the year with the odds changing depending on how each team is doing at that time and the public perception of their chances to win the Stanley Cup.
 One thing to keep in mind when placing a futures bet is that your wager will be locked up until the bet is settled.
 For this reason you should take into account the time value of money when placing your futures bets.

-Other futures bets include which NHL team will win each Conference or Division, which country will win the World Championships and many more.
+Other futures bets include which NHL team will win each Conference or Division, whether or not a team will make the playoffs, over/unders on season points, which country will win the World Championships and more.